FAQs

 - Field guides

-- A camera with a macro or telephoto lens, or a phone with clip-on macros lens
+- A macro or telephoto lens for your camera, or a clip-on macros lens for your phone camera

 - Spare batteries and/or a portable charger